 Also consider Longonot National Park, a stunning volcanic crater.
 It’s a two-hour hike to the summit and another 90 minutes to hike all around the rim.
 You should spot giraffe and buffalo inside the crater but the wildlife isn’t as abundant as in other parks.

 The essential wildlife experience is a boat trip on Lake Naivasha.
-This gets you up close with wading hippos and an abundance of birdlife, including flocks of flamingos.
+This gets you up close with wading hippos and an abundance of birdlife, including flocks of pink flamingos.

 Prices vary dependent on where you take a boat from (almost every camp has a local boat and boat operator).
 You’ll pay per boat so it’s better to get a group together to share the costs (expect to pay around USD 20 per person).